 Gather Your Documents

-Collect the required documents (see list opposite).
-Ensure everything is certified and translated into English where needed.
+Collect all required documents (see list opposite).
+Ensure everything is certified and translated into English where required.
+Incomplete applications cause significant delays.

 Step 04

-Complete the online form, upload your documents, and pay the visa application charge.
-You'll receive a TRN (Transaction Reference Number).
+Complete the online form, upload documents, and pay the visa application charge.
+You'll receive a TRN (Transaction Reference Number) — keep this safe.
+ETAs are usually confirmed by email almost immediately.

 Step 05